philackm/ScrollableGraphView/APIv4.md

 An array of positions specified in absolute values where the reference lines will be rendered.

-# API - Encapsulating Customisation Settings

-Refactoring is required to organise the customisation settings.
-The `PlotConfiguration` and `GraphConfiguration` classes will encapsulate the settings for the plot and graph respectively.
-These data structures are then passed to the graph via the `setConfiguration` and `addPlot` methods.

 ## Example Usage

 ### Creating a Graph and Configuring it Programmatically